irchelp/irchelp.github.io/faq/opguide.md

 ---
 title: The Operator's Guide
+author: 'Thoth, SilverOz, MoonWolf, Charles'
+datecreated: May 1995
 status: historical
 layout: default
 license: usedbypermission
 ---

 **Editor's note**: This is a classic help file dating back to the 1990s when IRC was very new.
 We still keep this file here for historic value, and also because the general information is still accurate.
-If you are interested in other, more up to date help files, see [IRC FAQs and Help Files](/irchelp/faq.html).
-In particular, we completely rewrote this guide to create [The New IRC Channel Operator's Guide](/irchelp/changuide.html) which covers all the information you need to run a stable, successful channel.
+If you are interested in other, more up to date help files, see [IRC FAQs and Help Files](/faq/).
+In particular, we completely rewrote this guide to create [The New IRC Channel Operator's Guide](/faq/changuide.html) which covers all the information you need to run a stable, successful channel.

 If you do read the following for historic reasons, you should be warned that this file contains outdated advice which is either outright wrong or can get